 You may feel sad, angry, lonely, happy all at once.
 After a breakup, your emotions are all over the place, and you need to acknowledge all these feelings to properly get over someone.

 It depends on how much time you give yourself to process all your emotions.
 Typically, after two weeks you should start feeling better.

 Yes.
-You may feel like you shouldn’t have cut things off with someone immediately after the break up.
+You may feel like you shouldn’t have cut things off with someone immediately after the breakup.
 But that is just your loneliness taking over your mind.
-If things weren’t working out or if he was toxic in any way, just remember that you’re better off without him.
+If things weren’t working out or if they were toxic in any way, just remember that you’re better off without them.